 JCC Brooklyn Clinton Hill is a loving and caring community that embraces all families.
 Drawing inspiration from Jewish values and culture, we are dedicated to providing our students with a learning environment that nurtures their growth, curiosity and self-esteem.
 Our aim is to provide opportunities for children to develop a lifelong passion for learning, to get to know and love themselves as individuals and as members of a caring, cooperative learning community.

 We are a progressive school grounded in the philosophy that children learn best through play.
-Our lively, hands-on curriculum is developed through direct observation of students’ interests and individual needs.
+Our lively, hands-on curriculum is developed through direct observation of students’ interests and geared towards reaching various developmental milestones.
 Through explorations both indoors and outside of our classrooms we engage children’s curiosity, imagination and their five senses.
-In partnership with families, we strive to provide opportunities foreach child to develop cognitively, physically, socially and emotionally at a rate that is most appropriate for him or her.
+In partnership with families, we strive to provide opportunities for each child to develop cognitively, physically, socially and emotionally.
+One of our primary goals is to foster and facilitate a love for learning.

 2. What are the qualifications of your staff?

-Our teachers have advanced degrees in education and related specialties and have years of experience working in early childhood classrooms.
+Our teachers have degrees in education and related specialties and have years of experience working in early childhood classrooms.
 They are dedicated professionals who know that early childhood education is the foundation upon which all other education is built.
-They know what makes young children “tick” and are committed to the idea of guiding each child through the individual process of discovery.
 They know that learning should be a gentle and joyous process that builds self-confidence and instills a lifelong curiosity to learn even more.

-4. How would you characterize the Jewish component?
+4. How do you characterize the Jewish component?

-JCC Brooklyn is a pluralistic Jewish Community Center located in three physical sites (Windsor Terrace, North Williamsburg and Clinton Hill) as well as in pop-up spaces.
-We are inspired by Jewish values and ideas and we welcome all families regardless of background.
+JCC Brooklyn is a pluralistic Jewish Community Center located in three physical sites-Windsor Terrace, North Williamsburg and Clinton Hill.
+We are inspired by Jewish values and ideas and we welcome families from all backgrounds.

 A joyful introduction to Jewish life, culture and holidays is part of each child’s experience at JCC Brooklyn Clinton Hill.
 Children become familiar with songs, customs and stories to expand their knowledge of holidays and Jewish values.
-The joy of Shabbat is shared by our whole school together each Friday (parents always welcome!).
+The joy of Shabbat is shared by each class together each Friday.